Set Up Mobile-First Login and Sign-Up

 Set Up Login Discovery

-As mentioned in Unit 1, Login Discovery gives users the option to log in with something other than their username.
+Let the fun begin.
+You set up your community and branded it.
+Now let’s set up mobile-first login.
+As mentioned in Unit 1, Login Discovery gives users the option to log in with something other than their username—like their phone number.
 When you set up Login Discovery from the Login & Registration page, users can automatically log in with their verified email address or phone number.

-- For Login Page Type, select Login Discovery Page.
+- From your Login & Registration page, for Login Page Type, select Login Discovery Page.

 - For Login Prompt, enter Email or Phone.